mstatt/Sentiment-Analysis/README.md

 Basic sentiment analysis useing Vader.

-1) Reads a directory(forprocessing) and generates a file list.
-2) Reads the files into a corpus.
+1) Reads the files from "froprocessing/" individually into a string.
-3) Removes punctuation
+2) Removes punctuation
-4) Runs the sentiment analysis
+3) Runs the sentiment analysis loading the dictionary
-5) Tokenizes the text stream
-6) Converts the Sentiment dictionary into a dataframe
+4) Converts the Sentiment dictionary into a dataframe
-7) Writes the output to an html file.()
+5) Writes the output to an html file.